 An 1826 newspaper advertisement offered Portuguese playing cards made in France for the same price as the cards made in Rio de Janeiro.
 Various foreign printers and playing card makers are known to have settled in Brazil during the 19th century.
 Azevedo (Fábrica Caxias) and Lafayette were cigarette makers in Recife, Northeast Brazil, at the turn of century.
 They had a lithographic press to print cigarette labels and also used their machines to make playing cards for some decades.
 It was probably because of the demise of the Real Fábrica de Cartas de Jogar that Belgian and German manufacturers virtually took over the Brazilian and Portuguese markets, and also brought on the demise of the Portuguese pattern in favour of Spanish, German and English patterns.

-During the late 19th century there was a vogue for playing cards with exotic scenes on the four Aces.
+During the late 19th century there was a vogue for playing cards with exotic scenes on the four Aces which continued well into the 20th century.
 The German manufacturer C.L.
 Wüst produced a fine Brazil Scenic Aces deck.
 Many others were produced by Belgian manufacturers and marketed as Cartes Portugaises ou Brésiliennes.

 In 2005 COPAG joined Cartamundi, a Belgian group, with 200 years experience in the industry, and the biggest playing card manufacturer in the world.
 Joining forces with Cartamundi has significantly favoured COPAG’s efforts in the production process and technological development.
 Copag Celebrates a Century of Success → COPAG Website →